Honey bees in chimney structures

 Very often the pots should be changed at the same time, despite them appearing to be in good condition on removal and reinstatement, they can often crack over the next 12 months or so.
 A good test to identify the condition of the pot is to give it a tap and listen to it, it should have a clear crisp bell sound.

-When we carry out removals of honey bees in chimney stacks its usually because honey bees have occupied a chimney space in one of three standard scenarios or some combination of the three;
+When we carry out removals of honey bees from chimney’s its usually because they have occupied a chimney space in one of three standard scenarios or some combination of the three;

 Honey bees in chimney liner space